DeMarquis Gates

-DeMarquis Larenz Gates (born March 7, 1996) is an American football linebacker for the Chicago Bears of the National Football League (NFL).
+DeMarquis Larenz Gates (born March 7, 1996) is an American professional football linebacker for the Birmingham Stallions of the United Football League (UFL).
 He played college football for the Ole Miss Rebels.

-Early years
+Early life

 Gates attended Lovejoy High School in Hampton, Georgia.
 As a junior at Lovejoy, Gates made 132 tackles and was named All-Region.
 He missed his senior season with a torn ACL.
-Ranked the No. 16 outside linebacker in his class by 247 Sports, Gates signed with Ole Miss on March 28, 2013.
+Ranked the No. 16 outside linebacker in his class by 247Sports, Gates committed to Ole Miss on March 28, 2013.

 College career

 Gates played linebacker at Ole Miss Rebels.
 In November 2015, Gates made his second career start against LSU in place of the injured Denzel Nkemdiche.
-Gates finished with 14 tackles, a pass breakup, and a quarterback hurry and was named SEC Defensive Player of the Week.
+Gates finished with 14 tackles, a pass breakup, and a quarterback hurry and was named Southeastern Conference (SEC) Defensive Player of the Week.
 He led the team in tackles from 2015 to 2017, becoming the first Ole Miss player to do so since Abdul Jackson from 1992 to 1994.
 Prior to the 2017 season, he was named to the Dick Butkus Award watchlist.
 During his senior season in 2017, Gates made 114 tackles, including an SEC-best 70 solo tackles that ranked 13th in FBS.
 He became the first Ole Miss player with more than 100 tackles since Patrick Willis in 2006.
 In 49 career games, Gates made 282 tackles, nine pass breakups, six sacks, four forced fumbles and a fumble recovery.